 Reading / Language Arts

 Our reading curriculum is aligned with current research in reading instruction.
-Saints Peter & Paul School has adopted the Houghton Mifflin Harcourt Journeys program.
+Saints Peter & Paul School has adopted the INTO Reading program.
 Teachers engage students by providing them first with explicit instruction, then guided practice, and finally practice using skills independently.
 Spelling, English, phonics, and handwriting are also part of the language arts program.